-Plants can be toxic for pets, even to the point of being fatal.
-So, what are the best pet-friendly plants for your home?
+Plants can be toxic for dogs, even being fatal.
+So, what are the best dog-friendly plants for your home?
 Read on to find out!

 The next time you buy a houseplant or order unique flower arrangements, you want to make sure they’re safe for your pets.
-Some plants can be toxic for pets, even to the point of being fatal.
+Some plants can be toxic for pets, even being fatal.
 So, what are the best pet-friendly plants for your home?
 Read on to find out!

 Flowers that Are Safe for Cats and Dogs

-Here are some of the most common non-toxic flowers that are safe for both cats and dogs.
+Here are some of the most common non-toxic flowers safe for both cats and dogs.

 Celosia features small showy flowers in dense spikes.
 With 45 species to choose from, you can find these fluffy flowers in many bold colors, including pink, red, yellow, and purple.

-With more than 25,000 species, you’re certain to find an orchid that attracts your attention.
-These tropical flowers range in size from just 1/10” to 15” and are available in a multitude of colors.
+With more than 25,000 species, you’re sure to find an orchid that attracts your attention.
+These tropical flowers range in size from just 1/10” to 15” and are available in many colors.

 There are about 100 species of roses, and they’re also easily hybridized.
-That means they come in a variety of colors, each of which means something different.
+That means they come in various colors, each of which means something different.
 For example, red roses represent romance, passion, and true love.
 White roses represent innocence, purity, and youthfulness.
 Yellow roses mean joy, friendship, and caring.

 African violets are five-petaled flowers that are white, pink, or violet.
 They bloom throughout the year and are easy houseplants to keep because they don’t need much light.

 There are as many as 600 species of pansies, which have been cultivated for so long that nobody is quite sure where they originated.
-Pansies grow to an average of 6 to 12 inches tall with five-petaled flowers that are usually 1 to 2 inches across and blue, yellow, and white.
+Pansies grow to an average of 6 to 12 inches tall with five-petaled flowers, usually 1 to 2 inches across, and blue, yellow, and white.

-With showy trumpet-shaped flowers, petunias are popular plants for gardens and window boxes.
-There are single- and double-bloom varieties in a range of colors from white to purple and dark red.
+Petunias are popular plants for gardens and window boxes with showy trumpet-shaped flowers.
+There are single- and double-bloom varieties in various colors, from white to purple and dark red.

 Flowers the Are Toxic for Pets

-Whether you’re debating bringing plants into your home for the first time or you have a new dog or cat, you should be aware of which flowers are toxic for pets.
+Whether you’re debating bringing plants into your home for the first time or having a new dog or cat, you should be aware of which flowers are toxic for pets.
 Here are some of the most common poisonous plants.

 - Calla lily